 On-street parking and loading zones will be affected to accomodate traffic changes and to provide space for the Parramatta Light Rail.
 Impacted loading zones, accessible parking, taxi ranks and service vehicle zones will be relocated, wherever possible, to adjacent streets.
 These changes will apply from the start of construction and in some locations will be permanent.

-From 1 February 2020, there will be no vehicle access on Church Street between Macquarie and Market Streets.
+From 1 February 2020, Church Street between Macquarie and Market Streets permanently closed to general car traffic.
 There will be parking available on intersecting streets and at several parking stations nearby.
 For more, visit parking.

 Building in the heart of existing communities involves significant challenges.
 The NSW Government is committed to developing activities and events that will attract people into the Parramatta CBD and the wider area before and during light rail construction.

 A construction grace period will be in place on 'Eat Street' from 1 November until 31 January each year to ensure that diners, tourists and shoppers do not experience constant construction works during the busy warmer months.
 During this time, construction hoardings will be removed, some temporary outdoor tables and seating will be introduced, and Transport for NSW will work with local businesses to deliver activities and events that will attract people to the Parramatta CBD.